 The B.S.
 Degree in Health Services Administration

-To ensure that students meet the competencies and challenges required of health services administration professionals these days, FNU offers a comprehensive curriculum.
+To ensure that students meet the competencies and challenges required of health services administration professionals these days, Florida National University offers a comprehensive curriculum.

 Some of the classes required for the Health Administration Services B.S.
 FNU include: